Contact Consumer Protection

 These symptoms are similar to many other conditions and may not appear for some time, so it may not be suspected that the child has swallowed a battery.

-If you do buy button battery operated products, look for ones where the battery compartment requires a tool or dual simultaneous movements to open.
+If you do buy button battery operated products, look for ones with a child-resistant battery compartment, such as being secured with a screw or similar fastener and not accessible without the use of a tool.
 This will make it difficult for a young child to access the battery.

-Also visit Product Safety Australia's Button & coin batteries page for informtaion about the new safety regulations to improve the safety of button batteries.
+Product Safety Australia's Button batteries page has more information including new safety regulations to improve the safety of button batteries.

 Last modified: